-Assume that an Alibaba Cloud user named Alice has two private OSS buckets, alice_a and alice_b.
+Assume that Alice is the the Alibaba Cloud user and she has two private OSS buckets, alice_a and alice_b.
 Alice has full permission for both buckets.

-In order to avoid leaking her Alibaba Cloud account AccessKey, which would pose a major security risk, Alice uses RAM to create two subaccounts, Bob and Carol.
+To avoid leaking her Alibaba Cloud account AccessKey, which would pose a major security risk, Alice uses RAM to create two subaccounts, Bob and Carol.
 Bob has read/write permission for alice_a and Carol has read/write permission for alice_b.
 Bob and Carol both have their own AccessKeys.
-This way, if one is leaked, only the corresponding bucket will be affected and Alice can easily cancel the leaked user permissions on the console.
+This way, if one is leaked, only the corresponding bucket is affected and Alice can easily cancel the leaked user permissions on the console.

 Now, for some reason, Alice must authorize another person to read the objects in alice_a.
-In this situation, she should not simply disclose Bob’s AccessKey.
+In this situation, she must not only disclose Bob’s AccessKey.
 Rather, she can create a new role like AliceAReader, and grant this role the read permission for alice_a.
-However, please note that, at this time, AliceAReader cannot be used because no AccessKey corresponds to this role.
+However, note that, at this time, AliceAReader cannot be used because no AccessKey corresponds to this role.
 AliceAReader is currently only a virtual entity with the permission to access alice_a.

-In order to obtain temporary authorization, Alice can call the STS’s AssumeRole interface to tell the STS that Bob wants to assume the AliceAReader role.
-If successful, the STS will return a temporary AccessKeyId, AccessKeySecret, SecurityToken, which serve as the access credentials.
+To obtain temporary authorization, Alice can call the STS’s AssumeRole interface to notify STS that Bob wants to assume the AliceAReader role.
+If successful, STS returns a temporary AccessKeyId, AccessKeySecret, and SecurityToken, which serve as the access credentials.
 When these credentials are given to a temporary account, the user obtains temporary permission to access alice_a.
 The credentials’ expiration time is specified when the AssumeRole interface is called.

-At first glance, the RAM and STS concepts seem very complex.
+Initially, RAM and STS concepts seem to be complex.
 This is because flexibility is given to permission control at the cost of simplicity.

 Subaccounts and roles are separated to separate the entity that executes operations from the virtual entity that represents a permissions set.
 If a user requires many permissions including the read and write permissions but each operation only requires part of the total permission set, you can create two roles, one with the read permission and the other with the write permission.
-Then create a user that does not have any permissions but can assume these two roles.
+Then create a user who does not have any permission but can assume these two roles.
 When the user needs to read or write data, the user can temporarily assume the role with the read permission or the role with the write permission.
 This reduces the risk of permission leaks for each operation.
-In addition, roles can be used to grant permissions to other Alibaba Cloud users, making collaboration easier.
+Additionally, roles can be used to grant permissions to other Alibaba Cloud users, making the collaboration easier.

-Of course, the flexibility does not mean you have to use all these functions.
-You should only use the subset of functions as needed.
-For example, if you do not need to use temporary access credentials that have an expiration time, you can simply use the RAM subaccount function, without STS.
+Here, flexibility does not mean you have to use all these functions.
+You only need to use the subset of the functions as required.
+For example, if you do not need to use temporary access credentials that have an expiration time, you can only use the RAM subaccount function, without STS.

-In what follows, we will use examples to create a RAM and STS user guide and provide instructions.
+In what follows, we use examples to create a RAM and STS user guide and provide instructions.
 For the operations in these examples, we do our best to use console and command line operations to reduce the actual amount of codes that must be used.
-If you must use code to perform these operations, we recommend that you refer to the RAM and STS API Manual.
+If you must use code to perform these operations, we recommend that you see the RAM and STS API Manual.